 The advent, development, and very design of social media can be viewed as a direct or a point cause for this emotional and social phenomenon.
-The engagement of our lives to social media connects everyone virtually but increases the physical communication gap manifold [10], leading us to feel even more isolated and lonely while comparing with others' "picture" perfect lives [8].
-The design of these technologies are regarded as "disruptive" and occupy a large portion of our brain's limited cognitive resources.
-Furthermore, social media development is evolving in a channelized direction, which is, "the race of our attention".
-Thus, our attention towards being more social physically and thus subdue loneliness and isolation is somehow being lost inside virtual social media connections [2].
+The engagement of our lives to social media connects everyone virtually but increases the physical communication gap manifold [10], leading us to feel even more isolated and lonely while indulging in constant comparison and competition with what we see and hear around us posing a greater risk for mortality [8].
+The design of these technologies is regarded as "disruptive" and occupies a large portion of our brain's limited cognitive resources.
+Furthermore, social media development is evolving in a channelized and attentionbiased route.
+Thus, our attention towards being more social physically and thus subdues loneliness and isolation13 is somehow being lost inside virtual social media connections [2].
 Thus, people are losing themselves somewhere due to loss of social communications and connections, inability to be creative (such as doing deep work), and no critical reflection towards collaborative work.